 From a content strategist perspective, you may not know the first thing about hydroponics, but you can easily create 19 pages of valuable, indexable content from the videos listed above.

 Whether your company has a storefront or just local branches around the country, locations can be valuable for branded search.
 It’s a well-documented best practice that’s key to building your local SEO strategy and is not seen as spammy by Google.
 What’s more, it has the potential to bring in a lot of traffic for your site.
-When working with clients in the past, I’ve seen cases where local office pages were added, and a year later, 7 of the of the site’s top 25 pages, by traffic, were local office pages.
+When working with clients in the past, I’ve seen cases where local office pages were added, and a year later, 7 of the site’s top 25 pages, by traffic, were local office pages.

 In the case below, this oil refinery company already has content in place about their local refineries, and could easily flesh these out into pages if desired.